Chris-plus-alphanumericgibberish/dnethack/README.md

 SPFX_RAM: if the thrown target goes over a land mine and is killed, it gives an error message?

-Messed up some compile- time options.
+Messed up some compile-time options.
 The game will not compile without TOURIST set, probably others.

 Memmory draining attacks will attempt to remove the memmory of objects or levels that the character doesn't know.
 This seems to be harmless.
 As such I have commented out the error message.